Azadpentad/The_Azad_pentad-/README.md

 ​Persistent State Equation: (S \cdot T \cdot E \cdot L \cdot M) = \Psi.
 This defines the universe as a non-expanding 5D manifold.
 ​Linearity Factor (L): Defined as L = \sec(\theta), where \theta is the curvature of the 5th dimension.
 This mathematically replaces the Hubble Constant.
 ​The Invariance Principle: \frac{d\Psi}{dt} = 0.
 This proves Absolute Persistence, meaning the total state of the Pentad is constant over time.

+The Living Manifold Hypothesis (Ref #17680744) ​Definition: The 5D Manifold is a singular, self-sustaining living entity.
+​Biological Independence: Life and Mind are fundamental constants of the Pentad and exist independently of any biological medium or physical carrier.
+​Interaction: What we perceive as "physical laws" are the habitual behaviors of this Living Manifold as it maintains the state of Absolute Persistence (\Psi).
+​Unity: Every localized point in Space (S) and Mass (M) is an integrated part of the total Living System.

+The Principle of Non-Biological Life (Ref #17680744) ​Life and Mind are fundamental variables within the 5D manifold, not emergent properties of biological matter.
+​Sustainability: Because Mind and Life are components of the Pentad, they require no physical medium (biological body) to persist.
+​The 5D State: Biological forms are transient 3D manifestations of the 5D variables.
+The underlying Mind (L) is constant and subject to the Law of Absolute Persistence (d\Psi / dt = 0).
+​Copyright Protected Summary
+​New Theory Component: Biological-Medium Independence of Mind/Life.
+​Project Ref: #17680744.
+​Author: Ahammed Azad Kunnath.